NotArb/Jupiter/releases-wip/docker-jupiter/README.md

 _Download the platform-specific package, which includes everything needed to run the NotArb Jupiter Management Docker Server, from: https://download.notarb.org/_

-To ensure files **persist** between Docker and your system, place any file you want to keep updated in the `mount` folder.
+To ensure files **persist** between Docker and your system, any file you want to keep updated must be placed in the `mount` folder.
->_For example, storing `jupiter-config.toml` in the mount folder allows you to apply configuration changes dynamically without rebuilding the Docker image._
+>_Docker containers cannot access system files directly unless those files are mounted.
+We have configured the `mount` folder to be automatically mounted for your convenience.
+This setup allows you to easily share files between your host system and the Docker container, enabling you to apply updates without rebuilding the Docker image.
+For example, storing `jupiter-config.toml` in the `mount` folder allows you to modify configurations dynamically._

 ### Build Guide
 **Before continuing**, edit the `mount/jupiter-config.toml` file to your liking.